intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 cases are an indicator that the protocol could be successful {{?SUCCESS}}.

 Protocol designers are strongly encouraged to continue to maintain and evolve protocols beyond their initial inception and definition.
-Involvement of protocol implementers is a critical part of this process, as they provide input on their experience with implementation and deployment of the protocol.
+Involvement of those who implement and deploy the protcol is a critical part of this process, as they provide input on their experience with how the protocol is used.

 Most interoperability problems do not require revision of protocols or protocol specifications.
-For instance, the most effective means of dealing with a defective implementation in a peer could be to email the developer of the stack.
+For instance, the most effective means of dealing with a defective implementation in a peer could be to email the developer responsible.
 It is far more efficient in the long term to fix one isolated bug than it is to deal with the consequences of workarounds.